htcooper/htcooper.github.io/docs/resume.md

     ---
     ## Interests + Fun Facts!

     - I am an artist who has shown in museums and galleries around the United States.
 My work blends the digital with traditional media and takes the form of paintings and site-specific installations.
-See one of my recent works recently acquired by Ontario International Airport [here](https://vimeo.com/895608031/ea55fb2746?share=copy){:target="_blank"}.
+See one of my works recently acquired by Ontario International Airport [here](https://vimeo.com/895608031/ea55fb2746?share=copy){:target="_blank"}.
     - I've also worked as a volunteer mountain patroller (snowboard) at June Mountain, CA. Previously, I was an AASI-certified snowboarding instructor who specialized in teaching women to snowboard.